Dry Eye Center of Arizona

 Healthy lids are critical to managing dry eye and ocular surface disease.
 The lids contain the critically important meibomian glands which help support a healthy and stable tear structure.
 Bacterial overpopulation of the lids is extremely common and requires aggressive management.

-Avenova, a breakthrough new product by NovaBay, has rapidly become a mainstay therapy for patients with dry eye and meibomian gland dysfunction.
+Hyclear by Contamac has rapidly become a mainstay therapy for patients with dry eye and meibomian gland dysfunction.
 It is also used to treat blepharitis, an inflammation of the lids and lashes.
-Consisting of Neutrox - pure hypochlorous acid, the same agent that white blood cells use to neutralize infection, Avenova not only reduces bacterial overpopulation but it inactivates bacterial toxins and blocks enzymes that can attack the protective lipid layer and destabilize the tears.
-In most cases, Avenova is applied to the lids morning and night.
+Consisting of pure stablized hypochlorous acid, the same agent that white blood cells use to neutralize infection, Hyclear not only reduces bacterial overpopulation, it also inactivates bacterial toxins and blocks enzymes that can attack the protective lipid layer and destabilize the tears.
+In most cases, Hyclear is applied directly to the closed eyelids morning and night.

 Treatment for meibomian gland dysfunction (MGD)